Redstone1024/Fursuit-CylinderFan/README.md

 ## Installation

+> **Note**: The BOM.csv is based on the Type-C with finished battery variant, if you choose another variant please read below first.

 ### PCB

 First, solder the components to the PCB, you can refer to the method provided in the [Link](https://www.myredstone.top/archives/5215).